MarlinFirmware/MarlinDocumentation/articles/howto/bed-auto-leveling.md

 meta:
   title:        'Automatic bed leveling'
-  description:  ''
+  description:  'Tutorial on how to use the automatic bed leveling feature of Marlin'
-  categories:   [ howto ]
+  categories:   [ howto, needs-review ]

 navigation:
   show_description: false